-The scenario in §4.1 introduced an analysis of online health communities.
+The scenario in section "Usage scenario" introduced an analysis of online health communities.
 In addition to comparing the social networks of individual forums, our collaborating analyst is also interested in exploring the connections between communities.
-Might cross-posting behavior provide insights into the comorbidity of medical conditions?
+Might crossposting behavior provide insights into the comorbidity of medical conditions?
+We demonstrate such a scenario using the Orion UI.

 To assess such questions, the analyst generates a network in which the nodes correspond to discussion forums and edge weights indicate the number of distinct users who have posted in both forums.
-To construct this network with Orion, the analyst promotes both the username and forum fields to node tables.
-The analyst then requests a network with forum nodes as both the source and target.
+To construct this network with Orion, the analyst promotes both the username and the forum fields to node tables.
+The analyst then requests a network with forum nodes as both the source and the target.
 Orion suggests the desired result: linking forums by shared users.

 The analyst then runs the edge weight deviance statistic to calculate the degree to which edge weights vary from the expected value (assuming a uniform random distribution).
-The resulting matrix diagram is shown in Figure 6, with cells colored by deviance.
+The resulting matrix diagram is shown in Figure 7, with cells colored by deviance.

 By inspecting both this matrix view and the sorted edge table, the analyst has flagged a number of unexpected connections.
-Some connections appear to indicate possible data errors; for example, the hearing loss forum has unexpectedly strong connections to many other forums.
-Other strong connections indicate interesting cooccurrences (e.g., cold/flu and stress, ear/nose/throat problems and heart disease) or common misdiagnoses (e.g., lupus and lyme disease).
+Some connections appear to indicate possible data errors, for example, the hearing loss forum has unexpectedly strong connections to many other forums.
+Other strong connections indicate interesting co-occurrences (e.g. cold/flu and stress, ear/ nose/throat problems, and heart disease) or common misdiagnoses (e.g. lupus and lyme disease).
 Orion has enabled her to make these observations in a matter of minutes.
-The analyst is now following up on these results, for example by correlating them with external comorbidity data.
+The analyst is now following up on these results, for example, by correlating them with external comorbidity data.